Part 4 Part 3

 This is not an invitation to be lazy.

-An essential step is to research all the available data bases in one's own jurisdiction.
-This step is sound advice and applies when dealing with Intellectual Property Law across the board.
+A prudent step, before submitting a Design for protected status, is to search all the available data bases in one's own jurisdiction.
+This step is sound advice and applies when dealing with Intellectual Property Rights Law across the board.
+We learn best by doing.

 An alternative, of course, is to seek competent legal assistance.

-Electronic Circuit Layouts automatically enjoy rights similar to those afforded to copyright.
-And in Australia this component of Intellectual Property is administered under it's own independent act.
+Electronic Circuit Layouts automatically enjoy rights similar to those afforded to Copyright.
+And in Australia this component of Intellectual Property Law is administered under it's own independent act.
 Namely, The Circuit Layouts Act !989.

 Similar to Patent holders, plant breeders are also extended exclusive commercial rights.
 In the plant breeders case, to new varieties of plants that they may invent or develop.
-And as with Patents, plant breeders inventions and innovations must be registered to gain legal protection.
+As with Patents and Designs, plant breeders Inventions, and Innovations, must be registered to gain legal protection.

 Useful Patents Trademarks And Copyrights Information